Medical Education and Allied Health Programs

 Crozer-Chester provides a full spectrum of wellness, prevention, acute care and restorative care to the community.
 Located in Upland, Pa., the Medical Center offers medical students a distinctive academic experience in a combination of suburban and urban settings with a deep commitment to our local community.

-Medical students must be enrolled in an LCME or COCA accredited medical school within the United States.
-Medical student rotations are offered in the following departments - Internal Medicine, Pediatrics, OB/GYN, Emergency Medicine, Neurology, Psychiatry, Surgery, Sports Medicine and Family Medicine.
+Medical students must be enrolled in an LCME, COCA or CPME accredited medical school within the United States.
+Medical student rotations are offered in the following departments - Internal Medicine, Pediatrics, OB/GYN, Emergency Medicine, Neurology, Psychiatry, Surgery, Podiatry, Sports Medicine and Family Medicine.
 Rotations in subspecialties can be arranged on a case by case basis.

-Crozer-Chester is a major affiliate of the Lewis Katz School of Medicine at Temple University.
+Crozer-Chester is a regional medical campus for Drexel University College of Medicine.
 The Medical Center offers medical students, residents and fellows an academically rigorous education in a supportive setting.

 The Surgery Clerkship teaches students basic concepts about surgery and offers participants the opportunity to explore many different aspects of surgery.
 The clerkship covers general surgery, vascular surgery, trauma, surgical critical care, acute care surgery, bariatric surgery, minimally invasive surgery, colorectal surgery, hepatobiliary surgery, and transplant surgery.